jimjamesjimathy/web-sprint-challenge-advanced-web-applications/README.md

 > *Complete the requests needed to execute all CRUD functions.*
 * [x] Build a `axiosWithAuth` module within the utils folder to create an instance of axios with the authentication header.

-* [ ] In `View.js`, complete `handleDelete` so that a http request is made that deletes the article with the included id.
+* [x] In `View.js`, complete `handleDelete` so that a http request is made that deletes the article with the included id.
 After successfully deleting the article on the api, update local state to reflect these changes.

-* [ ] `editId` is passed into the `EditForm` component.
+* [x] `editId` is passed into the `EditForm` component.
 In `EditForm.js`, make a http request on mount to get the article with the id `editId`.
 Save the result in state.

-* [ ] In `View.js`, complete `handleEdit` so that a http request is made that updates the passed in article.
+* [x] In `View.js`, complete `handleEdit` so that a http request is made that updates the passed in article.
 Set the editing state to false when the request is complete.
-After successfully deleting the article on the api, update local state to reflect these changes.
+After successfully editing the article on the api, update local state to reflect these changes.

 ### Logout Authentication